SpikeElliot/SpikeElliot/README.md

 # I'm Spike!
-- 🎓 Third-year Computer Science Undergrad @ Goldsmiths, University of London
+- 🎓 Recently graduted from Goldsmiths, UoL with a First-Class Honours in Computer Science

-- 💭 I'm interested in Software Engineering and have a passion for Machine Learning and Data Science
+- 💭 I'm an aspiring machine learning engineer with a passion for data science!

-- 🎯 My skills include: Python, Tensorflow, Scikit-learn, JavaScript, Node/Express, Java, OOP
+- 🎯 My skills include: Python, TensorFlow, Scikit-Learn, JavaScript, Node/Express

-- 🪛 I'm currently working on a guitar practice tool that leverages pre-trained ML models for guitar separation and automatic music transcription to help users learn to play their favourite songs by ear!
+- 🪛 My final project was a guitar practice tool that leverages pre-trained ML models for guitar separation and automatic music transcription to help users learn to play their favourite songs by ear!

 # Projects